devanmcg/IntroRangeR/README.md

 # IntroRangeR

+While materials for the course still live here, they are best accessed via the course blog, [IntroRangeR.org](http://www.introranger.org).

 This is a public repository for my NDSU graduate seminar *Introduction to* ***R***.
 Fork or bookmark for most of the most recent course materials (homework solutions excluded!).